 If you plan on visiting the park during a weekend, you'll want to know about Quick Queue, and how it works.

-Quick queue is essentially Busch Garden's fast pass system, that you can purchase at an additional cost.
+A Quick Queue Pass is essentially Busch Garden's fast pass system, which you can purchase at an additional cost.

-It gives you access to a separate and faster line, in order to skip the regular line and spend more of your time riding your favorite rides rather than waiting.
+It gives you access to a separate and faster line, to skip the regular line and spend more of your time riding your favorite rides rather than waiting.

 You can receive a wristband or you can also have it on your mobile device as a Quick Queue eticket!

 Most Quick Queue lines bring you right next to the rider loading station, which is a nice perk as there's much less walking (and waiting).